 Julie has also been instrumental in championing the adoption of the Housing First model in New Zealand and has worked on the frontline with chronically homeless people.
 She leads The People’s Project in Hamilton, which was established by the Wise Group to end chronic homelessness in Hamilton by 2016.
 The People’s Project is the first large-scale, researched pilot of Housing First in New Zealand.

 Julie’s knowledge of community housing is in-depth.
-She has spent time in other countries reviewing various community housing models and also currently co-chairs the Council of Community Housing Aotearoa.
+She has spent time in other countries reviewing various community housing models and was the co-chair of the Council of Community Housing Aotearoa.

 Barbara Browne, Chief Executive, Kāhui Tū Kaha (previously Affinity Services)

 Barbara has been the CEO of Kāhui Tū Kaha for six years.
 She has a Bachelor of Laws (LLB) (Hon) and a history as a Registered Nurse, health sector funder and senior government manager.